-- Analogous Design: A design that consists of colors which are located very close on the color wheel, or even right next to one another.
-Analogous designs can work very well at times, but always make sure that the colors you choose are not too extreme (like the purple and red).
+A design that consists of colors which are located very close together on the color wheel.
+Analogous designs work very well at times, but make sure that the colors you choose are not too extreme (like the purple and red).

-- Complementary Design: This design makes use of colors that are opposed to one another on the wheel.
+Design with colors that are opposed to one another on the wheel.
 This choice of colors often creates a more balanced, harmonious result.
 A complementary design makes things stand out.
-These designs can be amplified or soothed by the addition of whites and blacks as part of the design.
+Amplified or soothe the design by the addition of whites and blacks as part of the design.

 The Meaning of Website Colors

-Research has shown that the presence of different colors greatly affects how a product is accepted.
+Research shows that the presence of different colors greatly affects how a product is accepted.
 Buyers that are more impulsive react with large margins to the colors red and orange.
-Consumers that are more calculated tend to go for products that consist of the colors light blue, pink, and Navy.
+Consumers with an understanding of color usage go for products that consist of the colors light blue, pink, and Navy.
 Another thing to remember is that some colors mean different things in different cultures.

-In western civilization certain meanings have been attributed to different colors:
+Western civilization attributes certain meanings to different colors:

 Choosing a color scheme for your website is one of the most important decisions you will have to make.
 It will determine how your visitor will feel when they first enter your website, how they will interact with your website while they are there, and it will affect whether or not they decide to buy your product before they leave.
 Always choose colors that combine well together, wild combinations might cause undesirable results.
 Colors evoke feelings and emotions in people.
 Be attentive and choose the right color combination that makes your audience feel what you want them to feel.
 And finally, remember that colors have different meanings in our culture so make sure you communicate to your audience the right message right from the start.Choosing Colors for Your Website</a></p>